jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 not to hold rigid,
 especially against forces applied in the joint's weakest direction.
-This technique may seem to be powerful at first, but over time is likely to lead to injury, and possibly basal joint arthritis.
+This technique may seem to be powerful at first, but over time it is likely to lead to injury, possibly including basal joint arthritis.

 Instead,
 the thumb should be pressed lightly against the neck,